Kenya-Leverett/Contact-Spider/README.md

 A lightweight Python utility that automatically scans text on your clipboard, extracts phone numbers and email addresses using regular expressions, and copies or outputs the clean results.

-Based on the classic automation project from *Automate the Boring Stuff with Python*, this script makes grabbing contact information from messy documents, emails, or web pages instantaneous.
+This script makes grabbing contact information from messy documents, emails, or web pages instantaneous.

 ## Features